maximilian-ho/how-we-teach-ourselves/README.md

 # Articles

 This webpage explains our procedures for teaching ourselves.
-We are sharing them in case they help someone.
+We're sharing them in case they help anyone.